University of Wollongong - PhD. Candidate

 Technology & Society - Uberveillance - Author / Administrator

-Alexander Hayes is an acknowledged expert on emerging technology in an educational and workforce context, with a research focus on the implications and likely impacts of these technologies more broadly for society.
+Alexander Hayes is a practising professional artist, educator and acknowledged expert on emerging technology in an educational and workforce context, with a research focus on the implications and likely impacts of these technologies more broadly for society.

 His research is contributing to how academics and practitioners alike are thinking critically about innovations such as Google Glass and related wearable technologies, social media, networked & mobile learning, unmanned aerial systems, policing, privacy, state-society relations and national security.